 Guest of the Opera

-The Polish film, theatre and opera director Mariusz Treliński graduated from the Director’s programme at PWSFTViT, the Polish State School of Film, Television and Theatre in Łódź, in 1986 and subsequently directed his debut feature film Zad wielkiego wieloryba (The Rump of a Huge Whale) in 1987.
+Mariusz Treliński, renowned Polish stage director and artistic director of the Teatr Wielki – Polish National Opera, graduated from the film directing faculty of the Łódź Film School in 1986 and subsequently directed his debut feature film Zad wielkiego wieloryba (The Rump of a Huge Whale) in 1987.
 Other films include Pożegnanie jesieni (Farewell to Autumn, 1990) based on a novel by Stanisław I. Witkiewicz, which premiered at the Venice Film Festival and garnered him the “Andrzej Munk Award” and “Best Debut Award” from the Polish Minister of Culture; Łagodna (A Gentle Creature, 1995) based on the Fyodor Dostoevsky story; and Egoists (2001).
-He also served as the artistic director of the Karol Irzykowski Film Studio from 1990–1992.
-Treliński produced the auteur spectacle, Lautréamont–Dreams with the set design by Andrzej Kreütz Majewski for the Studio Theatre in Warsaw in 1990, and Shakespeare’s Macbeth for the Powszechny Theatre in Warsaw in 1996.
-He has also directed for television, numerous commercials, and music videos.